vraj-jazadiya/Rule-based-ChatBot/README.md

 An advanced rule-based chatbot built using Python.
 This project demonstrates intent matching, dynamic responses (date/time), and multi-intent detection.
+But to make more chat and conversation , you need to add pattern & responsed based on your convenient and application.
 ---

 ## 🚀 Features